dwheelerau/git-howto/README.md

 2.  type: `git init`
 3.  type: `echo "*.tmp" >> .gitignore` to ignore files in this file
 4.  type: `git add .`  to add all files in this directory
-5.  type: `git commit -am"my first commit"` to add and a message
+5.  type: `git commit -am"my first commit"` to add and a message (the -am part is shorthand for 'add' and -m 'message')

 ## Link a local repo to a NEW repo at github

-1. Goto github and create a report (don't create a *README.md*)
+1. Goto [github](https://github.com) and create a report (don't create a *README.md*)
 2. After you create the repo copy the new url that is created
 3. Back in your local repo type: `git remote add origin git@github.com:dwheelerau/git-howto.git`